-Attorney David Partovi can navigate these challenges on your behalf in a way that serves your best interests and those of your children.
+Our law office can help navigate these challenges on your behalf in a way that serves your best interests and those of your children.

-To better serve the needs of families and individuals, our family law practice offers the following services:
+To better serve the needs of our clients, our Spokane, WA, family law practice offers representation in the following matters:

 Protect Your Family, Assets, and Livelihood Our Goals for Family Law Clients

-Your PropertyMany types of property are subject to division during a divorce.
+Hold On to Your Most Valuable PropertyMany types of property are subject to division during a divorce.
 As a skilled and fair attorney, Mr. Partovi can help clients lay claim to what rightfully belongs to them, distinguishing separate assets and debts from marital property.

-If you are going through a divorce or fighting for the custody of your child, you need to speak with the family law team at Partovi Law.
-We are available by appointment 24/7.
-When possible, we will maintain an amicable relationship with your former spouse, but we will not hesitate to be strong advocates for you and your children.
+When possible, we aim to maintain an amicable exchange with your former spouse and their legal representation, but we will not hesitate to be strong advocates for you and your children.